 In order for the laws of our kingdom to help us function better, we need to revise them from time to time.
 The Seneschal of Drachenwald has appointed a Law Council to consider adjustments to our laws, to consult the members and participants in Drachenwald, and based on that work to recommend changes to the Seneschal and Crown who may then choose to discuss these changes at a future Curia.

-Please give feedback on the current draft law proposals by 18 December
+Giving feedback on the draft law proposals

 1. Proposal to change Drachenwald law 1 (December 3)